PytLab/scaks-docs/source/tutorial/rxn_parsing.rst

 Balance a set of elementary reactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Reaction parser in MiKiAC can help researchers to balance a set of
+Reaction parser in catynetics can help researchers to balance a set of
 elementary reactions to obtain the total reaction equation.

 Here we take CO Oxidation as an example, the elementary reactions are